 Main task in COSYN: Roche’s Neuroscience department combines world-leading science in neurodevelopmental, neuropsychiatric and neurodegenerative disease areas where they have a long and successful track record with new avenues of research that hold tremendous promise for millions of patients and their caregivers worldwide.
 Roche was involved in supporting the generation and functional characterization of patient specific iPSC cell lines and neurons in WP3 and 4.
 Roche also supported optimizing cellular assays developed in COSYN.
 This step was essential as a fundament of future large-scale compound screening campaigns.

 Main task in COSYN: VSOP has set up the Patient Advisory Board (PAB), consisting of expert-patients who interact with, and advice, the scientific project partners on any scientific, ethical, communicational and implemental issue that may affect the lives of people living with an intellectual disability, autism or schizophrenia.
 PAB-members were consulted regularly before and during project meetings, and were available on an ad hoc basis when issues arose that require the patient’s perspective.

 Eline Bunnik – External Ethics Advisor, firstname.lastname@example.org

-Main task in COSYN: As an external Ethics Advisor she will identify and address ethical issues that arise throughout the research project.
-She will promote compliance of the consortium with international and national research ethics guidelines, provide independent advice to the consortium, and report to the EC policy officer of the project.
+Main task in COSYN: As an external Ethics Advisor she identified and addressed ethical issues that arose throughout the research project.
+She promoted compliance of the consortium with international and national research ethics guidelines, provided independent advice to the consortium, and reported to the EC policy officer of the project.